BCSTechLearning/Restful-Learning/README.md

 Follow the installation steps on your desired platform:

-- Build the production server with gradlew build.
+- Build the production server with `gradlew build`

-- Find the runnable .jar in build/libs
+- Find the runnable .jar in `build/libs`

 - Deploy this jar to your desired platform.